dariadementeva/Unravelling_Uncertain_Geographic_Context_Problem_for_Intergroup_Relations/README.md

 ## Background

-This repository is set up to showcase the analytical strategy undertaken for our article " “Unravelling Uncertain Geographic Context Problem for Intergroup Relations: Does Perceived Threat Depend on How the Neighborhood Context is Measured?" currently under review in The Journal of Community & Applied Social Psychology.
+This repository is set up to showcase the analytical strategy undertaken for our article "Unravelling Uncertain Geographic Context Problem for Intergroup Relations: Does Perceived Threat Depend on How the Neighborhood Context is Measured?" currently under review in The Journal of Community & Applied Social Psychology.
 The code supporting the findings of this study will be made available upon publication.
 Please note that analyses were undertaken using R, Rstudio and ArcGIS Pro.

 ## Data Availability